KlimentC/Telerik/ReadMe.txt

 This repo will contain all Telerik DevOps Execrcises.

 Most important of all this will be the first pushed file in the repo.

+Please be aware that this repo is under MIT Licence